applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/pairwise-alignment.md

 >>> print(score)
 ```

+### Automating Needleman-Wunsch alignment with Python <link src="B8xI7Y"/>

-**Next steps**: All of those steps are a bit ugly, so as a developer you'd want to make this functionality generally accessible to users.
-To do that, you'd want to define a function that takes all of the necessary input and provides the aligned sequences and the score as output, without requiring the user to make several function calls.
+Calling the steps we just described is labor-intensive, and they don't change regardless of the protein sequences that we provide.
+So, as a bioinformatics software developer, you'd want to make this functionality more easily accessible to users.
+To do that, you'd define a function that takes all of the necessary input and provides the aligned sequences and the score as output, without requiring the user to make several function calls.

+Think for a minute about how you'd define this function.
 What are the required inputs?
-What steps would this function need to perform?
+What would the function provide as output?
+What would be a good name for the function?
+(Naming functions is hard: you want the name to be self-documenting, so users know what the function does, but you also want it to be concise because you and your users will be typing it often.)
+Write your answers to these questions down.
+What you're doing here is sketching an *Application Programmer Interface, or API* for a function.
+Defining APIs is a bit of an art and a bit of a science.
+It's hard, and it's something that you get better at with practice.
+Spending time thinking about APIs is important, as it's how your users will interact with your code.
+There is a lot of good code out there that no one uses because it has a bad API.

+Here's the scikit-bio implementation of Needleman-Wunsch alignment.
+How is its API different from the interface you sketched out above?

 ```python
 >>> from skbio.alignment import global_pairwise_align